Rainbow Charts Analysis and Rainbow Charts Trading Signals

 Bearish Market/Downward Trend

-When the trend is a bearish downwards then the rainbow charts will be moving downward, the major smoothed line (Violet) will be at the bottom and the least smoothed out line (Red) will be at the top.
+When the trend is going down, the rainbow charts will also be moving down, with the most smoothed line (Violet) at the bottom and the least smoothed line (Red) at the top.

 Trend Continuation Signal